bitcoin-s/bitcoin-s/docs/oracle/oracle-server.md

 If you are looking for the documentation on how to build the oracle server, checkout [this page](build-oracle-server.md).

+Note: It is safe to back up the `oracle.sqlite` file to a public place.
+The seed file contains the cryptographic seed information.
+You need both the database and the seed file to restore the oracle.
+Make sure you don't back the seed file to a place that is not safe.

 ## Server Endpoints

 - `getpublickey` - Get oracle's public key